2022/23 INFORMATION

 Questions?

 Students outside of the Philadelphia School District are invited to register on a sliding scale.
-See registration form for details.
+Please complete the registration form and then submit payment.
+The full cost of the class is $600, but any payment amount between $50 and $600 can be selected.

 Thanks to the generous support of our funders, Philadelphia School District students can register tuition-free as enrollment numbers allow.
-If a Philadelphia School District family chooses to make a tuition contribution, a PYP staff member will reach out to coordinate.
-The funds will go directly toward the program's fund for students outside the PSD.
+If a Philadelphia School District family chooses to make a tuition contribution, payment can be submitted here.

 Deadline: